Teksta versija

 8) determine the training needs of internal auditors;

-10) ensure the supervision of implementation of the recommendations of the State Audit Office and external auditors in a ministry or institution.
+10) ensure the supervision of implementation of the recommendations of audits of the State Audit Office and external auditors in the ministry or institution.

 Section 9.
-Independence of an Internal Audit Unit
+Independence of the Internal Audit Unit

-(1) An internal audit unit shall be independent from other units of a ministry or an institution in the planning of activities thereof, performance of the internal audit and notification of the results of operation.
+The internal audit unit shall be independent from other units of the ministry or institution in the performance of its tasks.

-(2) The Ministry of Finance, in performing the co-ordination of internal audits, has the following tasks:
+(2) When performing the co-ordination of internal audits, the Ministry of Finance shall have the following tasks:

-1) to prepare and submit to the Cabinet and the State Audit Office the compiled annual report regarding the activities of internal audit units in ministries and institutions;
+1) to prepare and submit to the Cabinet and the State Audit Office the compiled annual report on the activities of internal audit units in ministries and institutions.
+The report shall include the opinion of ministries and institutions on the internal control system in ministries and institutions;

 2) to co-ordinate the training and improvement of professional qualification of internal auditors;

-3) to provide ministries and institutions with consultative assistance in the field of internal audit;
+3) to provide ministries and institutions with consultations in the field of internal audit;

-6) to develop the method guidelines of internal audit.
+6) to draw up the methodology guidelines of internal audit.

 Chapter III